ambicca123/Airbnb_Berlin_data_analysis_python/README.md

 # Data Source
 This public dataset is part of Airbnb, and the original source can be found on this Website. http://insideairbnb.com/get-the-data/

+# Tools
+This project excessively uses Python and Tableau.
+The following tools and libraries was used in python:

+Anaconda 3
+Jupyter Notebook
+Pandas
+Seaborn
+Matplotlib
+Scipy
+Numpy
+Folium
+Geopy
+Geoplot
+scikit-learn
+k-means
+statsmodels.api

+# Time-Series Analysis